 The Amended Plan does not provide for set benefits or amounts of awards and we have not approved any awards that are conditioned on stockholder approval of the Amended Plan.
-However, as discussed in further detail in the section entitled "Compensation Discussion and Analysis-Agreements with Executive Officers-Executive Compensation Letter Agreements" Mr. Fennimore is eligible to receive (i) annual "fixed value" RSU grants (the "Fixed Value Equity Awards"), with such awards being fully vested on the grant date, and (ii) annual performance-based RSU grants (the "Annual Performance Awards") based on actual achievement of certain performance goals in respect of the calendar year immediately preceding the year of grant.
+However, as discussed in further detail in the section entitled "Executive Compensation-Executive Compensation Letter Agreement with Messrs.
+Fennimore and Prescott", Mr. Fennimore is eligible to receive (i) annual "fixed value" RSU grants (the "Fixed Value Equity Awards"), with such awards being fully vested on the grant date, and (ii) annual performance-based RSU grants (the "Annual Performance Awards") based on actual achievement of certain performance goals in respect of the calendar year immediately preceding the year of grant.
 In addition, as discussed in further detail in the section entitled "Director Compensation," each of our non-employee directors is entitled to an annual grant of RSUs with a grant date fair value of \$200,000 for their service on the board of directors.
 As of the date of the 2025 Annual Meeting, such awards will be granted under the Amended Plan if the plan is approved.

-The following table summarizes the RSU grants that our named executive officers and current non-employee directors as a group will receive if they remain a director following the 2024 Annual Meeting.
+The following table summarizes the RSU grants that our named executive officers and current non-employee directors as a group will receive if they remain a director following the 2025 Annual Meeting.
 It also highlights the fact that none of our employees will receive any set benefits or awards that are conditioned upon stockholder approval of the Amended Plan.
 All other future awards to directors, executive officers, employees and consultants under the Amended Plan are discretionary and cannot be determined at this time.

-Name and position Dollar Value (\$) Number of Shares/Units Thomas J. Fennimore Chief Financial Officer 36,667 (1) All current executive officers as a group (1 person) \$ 36,667 All current directors who are not executive officers as a group (8 persons) (1) \$ 1,600,000 (2)(2) All employees, including all current officers who are not executive officers, as a group \$ -
+Name and position Dollar Value (\$) Number of Shares/Units Thomas J. Fennimore Chief Financial Officer 36,667 (1) All current executive officers as a group (1 person) \$ 36,667 All current directors who are not executive officers as a group (8 persons) (1) \$ 1,600,000 (2) (2) All employees, including all current officers who are not executive officers, as a group \$

 (1) Subject to approval by the compensation committee and the executive's continued service through the grant date, Mr. Fennimore will be eligible to receive an Annual Performance Award covering a specified number of RSUs on or about March 1, 2026, based on actual achievement of certain performance goals in respect of the 2025 calendar year, pursuant to the Amended Plan and the Executive Compensation Letter Agreement.
-The number of shares subject to Mr. Fennimore's Annual Performance Award will not be determinable until the grant date.
-The amount shown reflects achievement of the performance goals at target, which will result in an Annual Performance Award of 36,667 RSUs being granted to Mr. Fennimore, pursuant to the Executive Compensation Letter Agreement.
+The number of shares subject to Mr. Fennimore's Annual Performance Award of 36,667 RSUs being granted to Mr. Fennimore, pursuant to the Executive Compensation Letter Agreement.
+The maximum number of shares potentially issuable pursuant to the Annual Performance Award of 36,667 RSUs being granted to Mr. Fennimore, pursuant to the Executive Compensation Letter Agreement.
 The maximum number of shares potentially issuable pursuant to the Annual Performance Award of 36,667 and the equals 150% of target.
 The dollar value of the Annual Performance Award will be determined based on the closing price of our common stock on the date of grant and therefore cannot be calculated at this time.